datalad-handbook/book/docs/basics/101-140-summary.rst

   web-based repository store for scientific data management.
-If you are registered and have SSH authentication set up, you can create a new, empty repository, add it as a sibling to your dataset, and publish all dataset contents -- including annexed data, as Gin supports repositories with an annex.
+If you are registered and have SSH authentication set up, you can create a new, empty repository, add it as a sibling to your dataset, and publish all dataset contents -- including annexed data, as GIN supports repositories with an annex.

 - Other repository hosting services such as GitHub and GitLab [#f1]_ do not support an annex.
 If a dataset is shared via one of those platforms, annexed data needs